 Run toward a goal, not away from a bad job situation.
 The first step in preparing is defining what you're looking for, O'Donnell says.

-O'Donnell recognizes that having a plan works great, when things go to plan.
+O'Donnell recognizes that having a plan works great when things actually go to plan.
 But they don't always.
 There are situations that demand an immediate exit — such as workplace assault or sexual harassment, or when the stress is so high it's causing medical problems.

 Outside those instances where you're physically unsafe, she says, most people can buy a little time to plan.

 3. Get your financial house in order

 The next step is to have a financial plan, as well as health insurance.

 It took Anna Trujillo, a senior project manager for a bank in Salt Lake City, three years to get comfortable with the idea of leaving what was her first job.